Preston-Landers/speakur-discussion/README.md

 * Currently the first logged-in user to visit a particular thread is marked as the thread owner.

 * Spam report and moderation features are not implemented yet.

-* TODO: Explain loading the components directly from github.io but how the performance can be worse.

 ## Support